 Choosing the Right Tap and Die

 Always confirm the correct size and thread pitch of taps and dies using a thread chart or manufacturer data.
+Thread pitch determines the spacing between threads.
 A wrong-size tool will either not cut properly or destroy the threads.
+When learning how to use a tap and die set, matching both the diameter and pitch is essential for creating compatible threads.

 Clean and Deburr the Workpiece